AltschulerWu-Lab/nsp_extension/image_preprocessing/README.md

 # Image Preprocessing
-This folder contains python scripts to batch process `.nd2` files obtained from a Nikon confocal microscope.
-It will perform data format transformation (`.nd2` to `.tif`) and background subtraction.
+This folder contains python scripts to batch process ND2 files obtained from a Nikon confocal microscope.
+It will perform data format transformation (ND2 to TIFF) and background subtraction.

 ## Description
 - This code was developed to run on the UCSF Wynton cluster.
 However it can also run on any machine that have [ImageJ](https://imagej.nih.gov/ij/) installed.
 This code is intended to run windowlessly.